 Update March 2022: Starting March 1, 2022, you only need to present a vaccine card to enter the country without quarantine or random testing.
 Unvaccinated travelers must show a negative test result and quarantine for five days upon arrival and test again at the end of those five days.
 These rules are expected to be reduced even further on April 30, 2022.
-However, travelers returning to the US must still present a negative Covid-19 test result.

 Click the button below to reserve your Covid-19 rapid antigen test for the day before your departure from Italy.